course-kit/guides/quick-start.md

 Now click "Add product" and we'll add the first course product.
 For the product title, use the course name e.g. "Photography for Beginners".

 Next, go to "Pricing information" and set a price of your choice.
 Make sure it’s a "One time" purchase as opposed to a subscription.
-You can, of course, use subscription pricing with CourseKit, but we'll make it a one time purchase in this example.
+You can, of course, use subscription pricing with CourseKit, but we'll make it a one-time purchase in this example.

 ![quick-start-1-21.png](assets/quick-start-1-21.png)